HLR/DomiKnowS/developer/KNOWLEDGE.md

 ### Relation Types

-We have four defined relationship types between nodes that each program can use. `contains`, `has_a`, and `equal` are used to define relations between concepts.
-The is-a relation is implicit in concept defintions and the inheritance.
+* We have four defined relationship types between nodes that each program can use. `contains`, `has_a`, and `equal` are used to define relations between concepts.
+The is-a relation is implicit in concept definitions and the inheritance.

 `contains` is a one-to-many relationship.
-A.containd(B) means that concept `A` is the parent node of concept `B` and several `B` instances can be the children of one single node `A`.
+A.contained(B) means that concept `A` is the parent node of concept `B` and several `B` instances can be the children of one single node `A`.
 Whenever a `contains` relationship is used, it indicates a way of generating or connecting parent to children if the children are from the same type.

 ```Python